DBraun/PyTorchTOP/README.md

     mkdir build_debug
     cd build_debug
     set DEBUG=1
-    cmake -DCMAKE_PREFIX_PATH=/path/to/libtorch ..
+    cmake -DCMAKE_PREFIX_PATH=/path/to/debug/libtorch ..

-where you use the path to the *debug* LibTorch download.
+You should download the debug version from PyTorch and use its path.
 Now you can build `build_debug\PyTorchTOP.sln` in Debug mode.
 You can manually copy the `.pdb` files from the LibTorch folder to the `Plugins` folder in order to help with stack traces during debugging.

 ## Background Matte

 As an example, this project uses models that have been exported from [Background Matting V2](https://github.com/PeterL1n/BackgroundMattingV2).
-Follow their links to download their "TorchScript" models and place them in this folder's `models` folder.
+Follow their links to download their "TorchScript" models and place them in this repo's `models` folder.
 More information on exporting models in this format is available [here](https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html).

 ## Extra Notes